 Students who are contemplating a career in trade, international relations, business, travel, hospitality or tourism, or who have a personal interest in learning French, German or Japanese, should consider continuing their language studies.
-There is growing recognition by business and government that Australia's success in pursuing all potential avenues in trade, diplomacy and tourism will be increasingly dependent on our ability to communicate and conduct business in other languages.

-Students can also take advantage of the exchange programs organised through the College, offering an immersion experience, which is invaluable in developing proficiency in the chosen language.
+Students can also take advantage of the language programs organised through the College, offering an immersion experience, which is invaluable in developing proficiency in the chosen language.